0312sumesh/TicTacToe/README.md

 =>Now, both O and X play alternatively until any one of the two wins.
 =>Winning criteria: Whenever any of the two players has fully filled one row/ column/ diagonal with his symbol (X/ O), he wins and the game ends.
 =>If neither of the two players wins, the game is said to have ended in a draw.

+Note: If you have encountered with Exceptions.
+No problem re-run the program for the output